harrisonyeboah/finifications/README.md

 npm run dev
 ```

-The Express server will run on `http://localhost:3001`
+The Express server will run on `http://localhost:8080`

-## API Endpoints
+## api endpoints

-- `GET /api/hello` - Test endpoint that returns a greeting message
+- `GET /api/hello` - this if these two controllers run 200
-- `GET /api/health` - Health check endpoint
+- `GET /api/health` - and this controller runs 200 then you the application works.

-## Development
+## development

-The client and server should be run in separate terminal windows/tabs for development.

-1. Go to the client folder and run
-npm install
+you must cd into finifications and have two terminals open. at once